wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

 - [GT_SHARED_STRUCTS.cs](/D:/git2/Conquest-Frontier-Wars-Source2/ConquestSharp/Common/Models/GT/GT_SHARED_STRUCTS.cs)
 - [Menu1.xml](/D:/git2/Conquest-Frontier-Wars-Source2/DB/xml/GenData.db/GT_MENU1/Menu1.xml)

-That means the frontend port should not start by inventing a new schema.
-It should consume the existing typed records directly.
+Do not invent a new schema for the port.
+Consume these records directly.

 ## Naming Policy

-The naming policy should optimize for **traceability back to original frontend data**, not for idealized framework purity.
+Optimize naming for **traceability back to the original frontend data**.

-If a legacy record is a simple 1:1 mapping onto an existing framework control, it is acceptable to introduce a thin legacy-facing type that inherits the existing control only to align names.
+If a legacy record maps cleanly onto an existing framework control, a thin legacy-facing wrapper is acceptable.

 Example: